KelvinFkr2015/acme_processflow/docs/html/_sources/quickstart.rst.txt

                             Path to configuration file.
     -n, --no-ui           Turn off the GUI.
     -l LOG, --log LOG     Path to logging output file.
-    -u, --no-cleanup      Dont perform pre or post run cleanup.
+    -u, --no-cleanup      Don't perform pre or post run cleanup.
 This will leave all run scripts in place.
-    -m, --no-monitor      Dont run the remote monitor or move any files over globus.
+    -m, --no-monitor      Don't run the remote monitor or move any files over globus.
-    -s SIZE, --size SIZE  The maximume size in gigabytes of a single transfer, defaults to 100.
-Must be larger then the largest single file.
+    -f, --file-list       Turn on debug output of the internal file_list so you can see what the current state of the model files are -r RESOURCE_DIR, --resource-dir RESOURCE_DIR
+                            Path to custom resource directory

 Once you've configured your run, execute this command to start in interactive mode.